Pauline Oliveros

 Pauline Oliveros (May 30, 1932 – November 24, 2016) was an American composer and accordionist.

-Considered a central figure in the development of post-war experimental and electronic music, she was a founding member of the San Francisco Tape Music Center in the early 1960s, and served as its director.
+Oliveros is considered a central figure in the development of post-war experimental and electronic music.
+She was a founding member of the San Francisco Tape Music Center in the early 1960s, and served as its director.
 She taught music at Mills College, the University of California, San Diego (UCSD), Oberlin Conservatory of Music, and Rensselaer Polytechnic Institute.
 Oliveros authored books, formulated new music theories, and investigated new ways to focus attention on music including her concepts of "deep listening" and "sonic awareness", drawing on metaphors from cybernetics.
-She was an Eyebeam resident.
+She was a resident at the Eyebeam technology center.

 Early life and education

 Pauline Oliveros was born in Houston, Texas, on May 30, 1932.
 She was of Tejana descent.
-She started to play music as early as kindergarten, and at nine years of age she began to play the accordion, received from her mother, a pianist, because of its popularity in the 1940s.
-She later went on to learn violin, piano, tuba, and French horn for grade school and college music.
+She started to play music as early as kindergarten, and at nine years of age she began to play the accordion, received from her mother, a pianist, because of its popularity at the time.
+She went on to learn violin, piano, tuba, and French horn for grade school and college music.
 At the age of sixteen she resolved to become a composer.

-Oliveros arrived in California and supported herself with a day job, and supplemented this by giving accordion lessons.
+Oliveros arrived in California in 1952 and supported herself with a day job, and supplemented this by giving accordion lessons.
 From there Oliveros went on to attend the University of Houston, studying with Willard A. Palmer.
 While attending the University of Houston, she was a member of the band program and helped form the Tau chapter of Tau Beta Sigma Honorary Band Sorority.

 She earned a BFA in composition from San Francisco State College, where her teachers included composer Robert Erickson, with whom she had private lessons and who mentored her for six to seven years.
 During this period she met San Francisco-based musicians Terry Riley, Stuart Dempster, and Loren Rush, with whom she would later collaborate.